kivikakk/kivikakk.ee/jekyll/_posts/2021-03-15-crosspost.md

 here too much, but seeing as we're not on any social media, this might be a time to introduce one to the other.

-**Content note**: trigger warnings etc. are rarely used.
-Read at your own risk.
+<a id="more"></a>**Content note**: trigger warnings etc. are rarely used.
+Read
+at your own risk.
 Content is highly personal and often covers developmental and sexual issues.

 <!--more-->